noblox/noblox.js/README.md

 ### Initial setup
 1. Remove any usages of the `login` method.
 2. Run `cookieLogin` when your app starts.
 You only need to run it on app start.
 Supply it with a cookie, guide on obtaining that below.
 3. This cookie will be automatically refreshed.
-You never need to supply it again, but you can if want.
+You never need to supply it again, but supplying it is unlikely to cause problems

 ### Getting your cookie (Chrome):
 1. Open any Roblox page and login